Ranking the top speedsters – Bundesliga edition

 - Jeremiah St. Juste (1.FSV Mainz 05)

 Figure 6.
 Dayot Upamecano ranks as one of the fastest Bundesliga Centre Backs

-Interested in using Physical Metrics as part of your daily scouting workflow?
+Interested in using Physical Indicators as part of your daily scouting workflow?
 Get in touch via the link below!